 The Vulnerability Assessment Critical Control Points (VACCP) is used for the identification of food counterfeits and the control and quality assurance of products for consumption.
-The structure corresponds to the classic HACCP-Concept , but with a focus on the safety of the facility.
+The structure corresponds to the classic HACCP analysis and evaluation concept, but with a focus on the safety of the facility.

-Food fraud is defined as the deliberate replacement, addition, manipulation or misrepresentation of foods, food ingredients or food packaging.
-With the help of the VACCP audit, food safety can always be checked and documented.
+Food fraud is defined as the deliberate replacement, addition, manipulation, or misrepresentation of foods, food ingredients, or food packaging.
+By conducting a VACCP audit, food safety can always be guaranteed with thorough inspection and documentation.

-HACCP - stands for Hazard Analysis Critical Control Point and aims to identify and reduce hazards during food production and to ensure that the product can be consumed safely.
-This is a classic hazard analysis with a subsequent risk-based control.
+HACCP - stands for Hazard Analysis Critical Control Point and aims to identify and reduce hazards during food production to ensure that the product can be consumed safely.
+This is a classic hazard analysis with subsequent risk-based control points.

 TACCP - stands for Threat Assessment Critical Control Point and aims to protect food products from deliberate contamination with the intention of causing harm.
 In this process, a vulnerability analysis is used to identify critical control points.

-VACCP - tries to identify and control weak points in the food supply chain that may be susceptible to food fraud.
-The applied method is also a vulnerability analysis.
+VACCP - tries to identify and control weak points in the food supply chain that may be susceptible to food fraud and tampering.
+This method is also considered a vulnerability analysis.

 With a digital checklist for a VACCP concept, you can identify food counterfeits more quickly.
 You can easily carry out checks via tablet or smartphone - online or offline.
 Use the desktop software to create your checklists for quality assurance and then evaluate the collected data.
 For example, you can immediately identify information about weak points and carry out targeted checks.